jbsmith86/FacebookGroupCSV/README.md

 Running the script

 Mac/Linux:
-Download the file
+Download the file CreateCSV.py
-Open a terminal window and pro
+Open a terminal window and change directory to where you downloaded the file.

+Type the following:
+python ./CreateCSV.py

+Follow the on screen prompts to enter the url of the Facebook group (you must be a memeber), your API key and a csv filename.
+Your CSV file will be generated and placed in the same directory.

+Enjoy!